avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 - 50% of the pre-minted supply (250M KCoins) goes to Karmacoin investors and is vested over a period of 5 years from genesis.

 ## Karma Mining
-The KramaCoin protocol tokenomics are designed to encourage usage and growth in the early days of the network with the goal of estalbihsing KarmaCoin as a global means ot tipping and payments.
+The KarmaCoin protocol tokenomics are designed to encourage usage and growth in the early days of the network with the goal of destabilising KarmaCoin as a global means ot tipping and payments.
 75% of the capped supply (1.5B KCoins) are distributed by the protocol and awarded to users to encourage sign-ups, usage as means of payment and appreciation.
 We call this Karma mining.

 #### Signup Rewards